 Your provider will want to learn as much as possible about your baby.
-She will work to combine your baby's needs with those of the other children and her daily routines so that your baby will adapt and thrive in her home.
+They will work to combine your baby's needs with those of the other children and their daily routines so that your baby will adapt and thrive in care.